If you’ve read our 2022 Recruiting Metrics Report, you learned that custom sources are a ridiculously underrated source of high-quality applicants.

 If your business already has email marketing initiatives designed to sell your services, consider using this same channel to tell your customers about new job opportunities.
 You’ll find an enthusiastic applicant pool and candidates likely to be a good culture fit.

 Someone who follows your brand on Instagram, Facebook, or Twitter is already engaged with your brand on a personal level.
-It’s true that most job seekers don’t use social media to look for jobs, but the ones you do reach on your channel are likely to be more invested in your brand and more enthusiastic about an opportunity with your company.
+Glassdoor reported that 79 percent of job seekers use social media when conducting their job search, and the ones that reach your channel are likely to be more invested in your brand and more enthusiastic about an opportunity with your company.
 Go ahead and post a link to your job posting on your social media profiles.
 It’s free and easy!

 Lastly, you should always post to your personal and company LinkedIn profiles, where you’ll find an audience primed to learn about professional opportunities.
 LinkedIn is also designed to create reach beyond your immediate sphere of influence.
 When someone in your network engages with your post for a new role, their connections will see that activity, exposing your role to more professionals who may be interested.